 Saif al-'Adl was incandescent with rage.
-On June 13, 2002, he sent Khalid Sheikh Mohammed the second of two vituperative letters containing an extraordinary indictment, not just of KSM,
+On June 13, 2002, he sent Khalid Sheikh Mohammed the second of two vituperative letters containing an extraordinary indictment, not just of KSM, but of bin Ladin himself and the blind zealotry that had dragged al-Qa'ida to the brink of the abyss.
+He wrote:

 Today we are experiencing one setback after another and have gone from misfortune to disaster.
 There is a new hand that is managing affairs and that is driving forcefully; every time it falters, it gets up and rushes again, without understanding or awareness.
 It rushes to move without vision, and it is in a hurry to accomplish actions that now require patience because of the security activity throughout the whole world.
-This hand does not pay attention to what is happening, as if $we\ will\ not\ be\ summoned\ to\ account\ before\ God\ for\ all\ these$ souls, this blood, and this money.
+This hand does not pay attention to what is happening, as if we will not be summoned to account before God for all these souls, this blood, and this money.
 The consequences that you see are nothing but an outcome of this onrush.
-Had I spoken $before \ the \ disasters \ occurred-and \ speak \ I \ did-I \ would \ have$ been considered proud, but now that the matter has become a reality, I have absolved my conscience.
+Had I spoken before the disasters occurred-and speak I did-I would have been considered proud, but now that the matter has become a reality, I have absolved my conscience.
 You are the person solely responsible for all this because you undertook the mission, and in six months we have lost what took years to build.205